'Alaskan Bush People' Season 8 Update: Ami Brown Returns To UCLA Medical Center, Rain Grieves Sudden Loss

 — Alaskan Bush People (@AlaskanBushPPL) January 17, 2018

 Meanwhile, a separate Radar Online report revealed that Rain Brown mourned the sudden death of a family member.
-The daughter of Ami Brown divulged, on an Instagram post, that she lost her cat named Chipmunk Cheeks.
-The Alaskan Bush People Season 8 star shared her pet had been “ran over,” which caused its death.
+The daughter of Ami Brown divulged in an Instagram post that she lost her cat named Chipmunk Cheeks.
+The Alaskan Bush People star shared her pet had been “ran over,” which caused its death.

 “You will be missed dearly.
 We rarely get to say goodbye to our loved ones before they go, but I’m glad I got to pet and hold you one last time before I opened the door to let you into heaven.
 I know you’re still with me protecting me, and loving me when I’m sad.”